-Electric all-terrain bikes with pedal-assist sense the torque or cadence of the rider and respond by increasing/decreasing power output.
-There are some electric all-terrain bikes that only provide pedal assistance without throttle power.
-As well as throttle power only electric all-terrain bikes.
-However, most of the electric all-terrain bikes manufactured as of 2021 provide both pedal-assist and throttle power.
+Electric bikes with pedal-assist sense the torque or cadence of the rider and respond by increasing/decreasing power output.
+There are some electric bikes that only provide pedal assistance without throttle power.
+As well as throttle power only electric bikes.
+However, most of the hub-drive electric bikes manufactured as of 2021 provide both pedal-assist and throttle power.